 Bronchiectasis is a condition that affects the airways to the lungs.
-It’s often caused by an infection or other inflammatory condition.
+It’s often caused by scarring that resulted from an infection or other inflammatory condition.
 You can also be born with a condition that makes it more likely to develop.
 Bronchiectasis harms the walls of the airways.
 Over time, they become scarred, inflamed, and widened.
 They then can’t clear out mucus.
 This damage can lead to serious lung infections and other major health problems.

 The airways are made up of a series of branching tubes.
-These are called the bronchi and the smaller ones are bronchioles.
+These are called the bronchi, and the smaller ones are bronchioles.
 Through these tubes, the lungs bring oxygen into the body.
 They also remove carbon dioxide from the body.

 The airways often have a coating of mucus.
 This sticky substance helps to remove dust, bacteria, and debris from the airways.
-Tiny hair-like structures (cilia) help move the mucus along.
+Tiny, hairlike structures (cilia) help move the mucus along.
 This process clears away mucus.
 Over time, you then swallow or cough it up.

 Different conditions, such as an infection, can cause mucus to build up in the airways.
 This buildup creates an ideal place for bacteria to grow.
 That can lead to more infections.
 Every infection hurts the airways a little more.
 They are then more likely to get another infection.